Please wait while the search results are loading...

 Television Ads Evolve to Face New Challenges, Formats and Online Competitors, Business and Industry Trends Analysis

-Many consumers are dropping their costly cable and satellite TV subscriptions and relying heavily on internet-based streaming instead, particularly in the U.S. These consumers are called “cord cutters.”
+Many consumers are dropping their costly cable and satellite TV subscriptions and relying heavily on internet-based streaming instead.
+These consumers are called “cord cutters.”
 This trend creates significant challenges for cable/satellite firms and broadcast television, along with the advertisers that pay for ads on these traditional TV platforms.
 The fact that new TV sets are internet-ready is adding fuel to this trend.

 Advertisers and networks alike are creating new ways to present advertisements and keep viewers engaged.
 Among the panoply of interesting strategies are new takes on product placement and sponsorship, mini-movies and situational commercials.